hirosystems/docs/docs/stacks-2.1-upgrades.md

 `$ clarinet deployments apply --devnet`

-Clarinet has updates for the following features to work on Stacks 2.1.
-For more information, refer to [new features in Clarinet](https://www.hiro.so/blog/meet-4-new-features-in-clarinet)
+Clarinet has been updated with new features to work with Stacks 2.1.
+For more detailed information about these updates, refer to [new features in Clarinet](https://www.hiro.so/blog/meet-4-new-features-in-clarinet).

 ## Stacks Blockchain API